ansible/awx/docs/docsite/rst/administration/multi-creds-assignment.rst

 Vault credentials now have an optional field, ``vault_id``, which is analogous to the ``--vault-id`` argument to ``ansible-playbook``.
 To run a playbook which makes use of multiple vault passwords:

-1. Create a Vault credential in the controller for each vault password; specify the Vault ID as a field on the credential and input the password (which will be encrypted and stored).
+1. Create a Vault credential in AWX for each vault password; specify the Vault ID as a field on the credential and input the password (which will be encrypted and stored).

 2. Assign multiple vault credentials to the job template via the new credentials endpoint: